Author: Adam Simmons

 Some users may find the ‘150%’ setting preferable in terms of visibility on a 28” display.
 This presents items as the sort of size they’d appear on a 42” UHD screen, with a pixel density of 104.9 PPI.
 This drops it below the pixel density of a 27” WQHD screen (108.79 PPI), but note again that the clarity of this (properly scaled) text is positively influenced by the actual pixel density of the display (157.24 PPI).
 Not everything scales ‘properly’, however.
 We found that scaling at this level made some elements look a bit wrong, such as some buttons on the taskbar and navigational elements of web browsers and many other applications.
 It also made many desktop icons and many buttons look stretched in a far noticeable way than the 125% scaling setting.
 The image below gives you a rough idea of the relative size of the desktop icons and taskbar using 150% scaling.

-Many of Adobe’s programs, including the popular Adobe Reader, did not scale very cleanly using this setting.
+Many of Adobe’s programs, including the popular Adobe Reader, did not scale very cleanly using this setting when we performed our original testing.
 It may not be clear from the image below, but the navigational elements were simply enlarged (stretched) and didn’t look particularly pleasing.
 As with the web browsers, though, you regain independent zoom control for the actual content.
 So you can scale that as you like whilst maintaining the sharpness benefits of the high resolution.
-This is also something that developers can and usually do work on for future program versions.
+With more recent versions of Adobe programs scaling is handled ‘cleanly’, with appropriate clarity maintained regardless of the setting applied in Windows.

 Another application which suffered similar aesthetically displeasing enlargement was Valve’s Steam, shown in the top image.
 EA’s Origin and AMD’s Raptr both declined to scale at all, meaning you were left with some pretty tiny elements.
 On Origin, for example the menu, friends list, game list and Store all looked lovely and crisp – but tiny.
 You can see how small all of these elements on Origin and Raptr look in the second image, contrasting with Steam shown above it.